JuniiiSays/RecyclerView/README.md

 # RecyclerView
-This is a practice project for understand and master the skill of RecyclerView
+This is a practice project for understanding and mastering the skill of RecyclerView